yahoo/fili/rfc/unionPartitionAvailability.md

 ## Strategy
 Redefine the availability of intervals as follows:

-Add a "mark" to each partition in `PartitionCompositeTable`.
+Add a "mark" to each participating table in `PartitionCompositeTable`.
 The "mark" indicates **a starting instance of time, T, after which data can possibly be available.**

 With "mark", the decision on "missing intervals" is the following: